 Ultimately you love your children so much that it hurts.
 That makes this time together a period to cherish.

 Every day won’t be brilliant.
 But some of them will be.
-Home schooling kids is an utter pain in the bum.
+Home schooling kids is an utter pain in the bum, especially if you are having to balance it with your own work.
 But an incredibly silly, fun, joyous pain in the bum.